In-patient luxury rehab center in Thailand

 Therapists use CBT to help patients with various mental health problems and depersonalization-derealization disorder is among them.
 In the treatment of DPDR, cognitive-behavioral therapy works by helping patients reframe their thoughts, change negative or harmful thought patterns, identify triggers, and set goals to work through them.

 In the process of changing irrational or negative thoughts, CBT teaches patients to challenge them.
 This is done to show that many thoughts and beliefs aren’t based on logic.
 Since a person doesn’t have an argument to support them, the intensity of these thoughts lessens.
-That way, it becomes easier to decrease or eliminate negative emotions or behaviors these thoughts would usually cause.
+That way, it becomes easier to decrease or eliminate negative emotions or behaviors these thoughts usually cause.

-During CBT sessions, patients also learn coping skills and other skills depending on their symptoms.
-For example, if a person doesn’t communicate well with family or other people due to their DPDR, they may need to learn communication skills.
+During CBT sessions, patients learn coping skills and other skills depending on their symptoms.
+For example, if a person doesn’t communicate well with family or other people due to their DPDR, they need to learn communication skills.
+Patients additionally get homework so they have the chance to practice the skills they learned between the sessions.

 2. Psychodynamic therapy

 Psychodynamic therapy is a therapy whose main focus is the psychological roots of emotional suffering.
 The main aspects of psychodynamic therapy are self-examination and self-reflection.
 Through psychodynamic therapy, patients get a deeper understanding of their emotions and mental processes.
-As people understand how they feel and think, they can make better choices and improve relationships with other people.

-This therapy is particularly beneficial for patients with DPDR because it can help them repair relationships with family and friends.
-Patients also understand their motivations better, which is important because DPDR patients are generally disconnected from themselves.
-Since they’re disconnected from themselves, patients with this disorder can’t understand their emotions, memories, motivations, and more.
+In addition, patients understand their motivations better, which is important because DPDR patients are generally disconnected from themselves.
+Since they’re disconnected from themselves, patients with this disorder don’t understand their emotions, memories, or motivations.

-Psychodynamic therapy for DPDR also works because it allows patients to work through conflicts or feelings that they detach from.
+Psychodynamic therapy for DPDR works because it allows patients to work through conflicts or feelings that they detach from.